452420608 6862282857230201 4222110745589857701 n

 Recordings will be available for those unable to attend a session.
 Space is limited.

-Earn a 10 percent DISCOUNT on courses by declaring your candidacy for JTS’s Certificate in Biblical Hebrew.
+Earn a 10% DISCOUNT on courses by declaring your candidacy for the new Certificate in Biblical Hebrew.
 Complete the four-course sequence and optional capstone project.
 By the conclusion of the program, you will be able to read and understand a book of the Bible from start to finish in the original Hebrew.

-Dr. David Moster is an adjunct assistant professor of Bible at JTS and the director of the Institute of Biblical Culture, where he teaches Hebrew and creates YouTube videos for the general public.
+Dr. David Zev Moster is the Lead Faculty for JTS’s community courses in Biblical Hebrew and for the Certificate in Biblical Hebrew, and adjunct assistant professor at JTS.
+He directs the Institute of Biblical Culture, where he teaches Hebrew and creates video materials about ancient Israelite language and culture for the general public.
 He is the author of Etrog: How a Chinese Fruit Became a Jewish Symbol (2018).
-He received his PhD from Bar-Ilan University, an MA from New York University and BA, MA, MS, and rabbinic ordination from Yeshiva University.
+He received his PhD from Bar-Ilan University, an MA from New York University, and BA, MA, and MS degrees and rabbinic ordination from Yeshiva University.